-The Company's management is responsible for the presentation and preparation of the interim consolidated financial statements and the MD&A. The interim consolidated financial statements have been prepared in accordance with IFRS.
+The Company's management is responsible for the presentation and preparation of the condensed consolidated interim financial statements and the MD&A. The condensed consolidated interim financial statements have been prepared in accordance with IFRS.
 The MD&A has been prepared in accordance with the requirements of securities regulators, including National Instrument 51-102 of the Canadian Securities Administrators.